-Despite weeks of looking the Title Certificate and documents to my home are lost.
-The conveyancers who conducted the conveyancing in Shaftesbury 4 years ago no longer exist.
-What are my options?
+Despite weeks of looking the Title Certificate and documents to our house can not be found.
+The lawyers who conducted the conveyancing in Shaftesbury 5 years ago are no longer around.
+Will I be able to sell the house?

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.